RickCarlino/KoalaCards/README.md

 ## Project Status and Limitations ⚠️

 - I use the app every day for studying, but the documentation is, well, not great.
 If you really want to use this app, consider DMing me on Reddit for help.
-- The app currently runs only on Linux because I needed a quick solution for audio playback.
 - By design, the app won't quiz on reading or writing.
 This is a speaking/listening app.
 - The target user is English speakers trying to learn Korean.
 I can add other language pairs later, but the main focus right now is EN/KO.
 - **The scheduling algorithm is on hold.** I had a simple heuristic-based scheduling algorithm, but the app currently just does a simple shuffle of all sentences at start time.
 This is adequate for my study needs right now and allows me to focus on other parts of the app's development.
 Getting a real scheduling algorithm (like SM-2) is planned.

 ## Costs (April 2023) 💰

 The app uses Google Cloud and OpenAI APIs, and neither of these services is free.
 A 15 minute session on the app costs about $0.01 USD for GPT-3.5 access, while the cost of Speech-to-text/Text-to-speech for a much longer session is 1 cent USD / session.
-Because of caching mechanisms, the app becomes cheaper to operate over time.
+Because of caching mechanisms, text-to-speech becomes cheaper over time.

 ## Better Name Needed 📛